wilsonmar/drones/resources.md

 This article describes references for the project.

+* Kevin On – kevin.on@dji.com
+* dev@dji.com

-Real search and rescue people.
+Real search and rescue people to provide perspective?